shidaide2019/cvpart/README.md

 # cvpart
-# usage of computer version
+# usage of computer version, nlp and some other method